crocs-muni/coinjoin-analysis/README.md

 The extraction process creates the following files into a subfolder of ```Scanner``` named after processed coinjoin protocols (e.g., ```\Scanner\wasabi2\```):
   * ```coinjoin_tx_info.json``` ... basic information about all detected coinjoins, etc..
 Used for subsequent analysis.
-  * ```coinjoin_tx_info_extended.json``` ... additional information extrated about coins and wallets.
-For real coinjoins, the mapping between coins and wallets is mostly unknown, so this information is separated from ```coinjoin_tx_info.json``` to decrease its size and speedup processing.
+  * ```coinjoin_tx_info_extended.json``` ... additional information extracted about coins and wallets.
+For real coinjoins, the mapping between coins and wallets is mostly unknown, so this information is separated from ```coinjoin_tx_info.json``` to decrease its size and speed up processing.
   * ```wasabi2_events.json``` ...
 Human-readable information about detected coinjoins with most information stripped for readability.
   * ```wasabi2_inputs_distribution.json```

-Additionally, a subfolder for every month of detected coinjoin activity is created (e.g., ```2022-06-01 00-00-00--2022-07-01 00-00-00...```), cointaining ```coinjoin_tx_info.json``` and ```wasabi2_events.json``` with coinjoin transactions created that specific month for easier handling during analysis later (smaller files).
+Additionally, a subfolder for every month of detected coinjoin activity is created (e.g., ```2022-06-01 00-00-00--2022-07-01 00-00-00...```), containing ```coinjoin_tx_info.json``` and ```wasabi2_events.json``` with coinjoin transactions created that specific month for easier handling during analysis later (smaller files).

 Note that based on the coinjoin protocol analyzed, the name of some files may differ.
 E.g., ```whirlpool_events.json``` for Samourai Whirlpool or ```wasabi1_events.json``` for Wasabi 1.x.

 <a id="detect-false-positives"></a>
 ### 3. Detect and filter false positives (```--action detect_false_positives```)
-The Dumplings heuristic coinjoin detection algorithm is not flawless and occasionally selects also transaction, which looks like a coinjoin, but is not.
-We therefore apply another pass of heuristics to detected like false positives.
+The Dumplings heuristic coinjoin detection algorithm is not flawless and occasionally selects a transaction that looks like a coinjoin but is not.
+We, therefore, apply another pass of heuristics to detect such false positives.
 This step is iterative and requires human interaction to confirm the potential false positives.
+Note that false positives are *not* directly removed from ```coinjoin_tx_info.json```.
+Instead, they are filtered after loading based on the content of ```false_cjtxs.json``` file.
+As a result, only modification of ```false_cjtxs.json``` is required without change of (large) base files like ```coinjoin_tx_info.json``` and can be quickly recomputed.

 The detection in each iteration utilizes already known false positives loaded from ```false_cjtxs.json``` file.
 You may download pre-prepared files for different coinjoin protocols already manually filtered by us here (file commit date corresponds approximately to ):
   - Wasabi 1.x: [false_cjtxs.json](https://github.com/crocs-muni/coinjoin-analysis/blob/main/data/wasabi1/false_cjtxs.json)  (last coinjoin 2024-05-30)
   - Wasabi 2.x: [false_cjtxs.json](https://github.com/crocs-muni/coinjoin-analysis/blob/main/data/wasabi2/false_cjtxs.json)  (new coinjoins still created, needs update)
   - Whirlpool: [false_cjtxs.json](https://github.com/crocs-muni/coinjoin-analysis/blob/main/data/whirlpool/false_cjtxs.json) (last coinjoin 2024-04-25, empty file, no false positives by Dumplings)

-To perform one iteration false positives detection (repeat until no new false positives are found):
+To perform one iteration of false positives detection (repeat until no new false positives are found):

 #### 3.1.
-Run detection (this command utilize already known false positives from ```false_cjtxs.json``` file):
+Run detection (this command utilizes already known false positives from ```false_cjtxs.json``` file):
 ```
 parse_dumplings.py --cjtype ww2 --action detect_false_positives --target-path path_to_results
 ```
 #### 3.2.
-Inspect created file ```no_remix_txs.json``` containing *potential* false positives.
+Inspect created file ```no_remix_txs.json``` containing *potential* false positives

+The detected potential false positives need to be manually analyzed one by one.
+If confirmed to be a real false positive, the transaction id shall be placed into ```false_cjtxs.json``` file to be excluded from later analyses.
 Here are some tips for detection of false positives:
-  - 'both_reuse_0_70' txs are almost certainly false positives (too many address reused, default threshold is 70% of reused addresses, normal coinjoins are having almost all addresses freshly generated).
+  - 'both_reuse_0_70' tx are almost certainly false positives (too many addresses reused, default threshold is 70% of reused addresses, normal coinjoins have almost all addresses freshly generated).
 Put them all into false_cjtxs.json and rerun.
-  - 'both_noremix' txs are transactions with no input and no output conected to other known coinjoin transaction.
-Very likely false positive, but needs to be analyzed one by one to confirm.
+  - 'both_noremix' txs are transactions with no input and no output connected to other known coinjoin transactions.
+Very likely a false positive, but it needs to be analyzed one by one to confirm.
   - txs left in "inputs_noremix" after all are typically the starting cjtx of some pool (no previous coinjoin was executed).
-  - txs left in "outputs_noremix" are typically the last cjtx of some pool (either pool closed and no longer produce transactions, or is last mined cjtx(s) wrt Dumpling sync date)
+  - txs left in "outputs_noremix" are typically the last cjtx of some pool (either the pool closed and no longer produces transactions, or is the last mined cjtx(s) wrt Dumpling sync date)
-  - after false positives are confirmed in mempool.space, put them into false_cjtxs.json
+  - after false positives are confirmed (e.g., at https://mempool.space), put them into false_cjtxs.json

 #### 3.3.
-Repeat whole process again (=> smaller no_remix_txs.json).
+Repeat the whole process again (=> smaller no_remix_txs.json).
-  - the typical stop point is when "both", "inputs_address_reuse", "outputs_address_reuse" and "both_reuse" are empty
+The typical stop point is when "both_noremix", "inputs_address_reuse_*", "outputs_address_reuse_*" and "both_reuse_*" are empty.

-Once finished (no new false positives detected), copy ```false_cjtxs.json``` into other folders if multiple pools of the same coinjoin protocol exists (e.g., wasabi2, wasabi2_others, wasabi2_zksnacks)
+Once finished (no new false positives detected), copy ```false_cjtxs.json``` into other folders if multiple pools of the same coinjoin protocol exist (e.g., wasabi2, wasabi2_others, wasabi2_zksnacks)

-Note, that false positives are *not* directly removed from ```coinjoin_tx_info.json```.
-Instead, they are filtered after loading based on the content of ```false_cjtxs.json``` file.
-As a result, only modification of ```false_cjtxs.json``` is required without change of (large) base files like ```coinjoin_tx_info.json``` and can be quickly recomputed.

 <a id="plot-coinjoins"></a>
 ### 4. Analyze and plot results (```--action plot_coinjoins```)